PRATHAM132002/Pose-Estimation/README.md

 - Special thanks to the developers and contributors of the MediaPipe library for providing a powerful tool for pose estimation.

 ---

-*Note: Make sure to replace `yourusername` with your actual GitHub username and provide appropriate image attribution if you're using any images.*